HimmatSinghBalot/chef-automate-terraform/README.md

 * You will find the login information for the Automate server in the file delivery-admin-credentials located in the directory you ran Terraform from.

 ## Development TODOs:

-* Variablize source URLs for Chef Packages
 * DNS is entirely via AWS hostnames.
 This may be ok, or not.
 * Evaluate sensitive key placement.
 This could use some refactoring.
+* Add Chef Supermarket instance.